angular/angularfire/docs/6-angularfire-and-ionic-cli.md

 ionic serve
 ```

-And that's it!
-If there's any issues, be sure to file an issue on the Angularfire repo or the Ionic repo, depending on who's to blame :smile:
+That's it!
+If there's any issues, be sure to file an issue on the AngularFire repo or the Ionic repo, depending on who's to blame :smile: